Advanced Education Program in Prosthodontics

 Learn More About our Research Programs

 The Advanced Education Program in Prosthodontics has its own clinic, laboratory, study, and research facilities immediately adjacent to each other.
 The clinics and laboratories are equipped with state-of-the-art equipment for patient care and research.
-CT-scan facilities for implant patient diagnosis and treatment planning are available in the clinic, and the formatted scans are analyzed on-site using digital technology such as SimPlant, Facilitate, or NobelGuide software.
-The clinic houses the UIC Implant and Innovations Center, where all predoctoral and postdoctoral students diagnose, plan treatment, and provide therapy.
+CT-scan facilities for implant patient diagnosis and treatment planning are available in the clinic, and the formatted scans are analyzed on-site using digital technology such as SimPlant or CoDiagnostix software.
+The clinic houses the UIC Implant and Innovations Center, where predoctoral and postdoctoral students diagnose, plan treatment, and provide therapy.
 Therapy occurs in this clinic with Advanced Prosthodontics attending faculty supervising comprehensive prosthodontic therapy including implant surgical placement.

 Learning for the Digital Workflow

 Students have abundant opportunities to provide the variety of digitally generated care from more-straightforward single crown therapies with milled lithium disilicate to the most complex full arch plans on implants or natural teeth.
 From diagnosis and treatment planning through definitive prosthesis milling, the Advanced Prosthodontics Program seeks support from its on-site Digital Design and Production Laboratory as well as off-site digital laboratories to provide state of the art prosthodontic care.
 Simplant and CoDiagnostiX are used for planning implant placement and guided surgery, and those plans can be transitioned to immediate implant restorations generated through digital design.
-The new Digital Center of Excellence provides an incredible environment for exposure to digital impressions, design and milling.
+The soon to be renovated Digital Center of Excellence provides an incredible environment for exposure to digital impressions, design, printing and milling.
 Intraoral scanning is common for fabrication of provisional and definitive prosthetics.
 Clinic activity is supported by the department’s Digital Design and Production Lab.
 The 3shape and DentalWings laboratory scanners allow the production of esthetic restorations on site, as well as the off site fabrication of implant abutments and bars.
 Workflow between in-house and out-sourced laboratories is facilitated and coordinated by a full-time digital design technician, who ensures smooth information transfer among scanning and milling platforms.
 These opportunities with faculty and staff support provide the necessary experiences for competence in the aspects of digital dentistry that support prosthodontic care.

 For more information about the Advanced Specialty in Prosthodontics contact: